MohosinMiah/Design-Pattern-In-Java/Behavioral _Design_Pattern/StrategyDesignPattern.md

 ```

 ```
-// Create an example application to demonstrate how the Strategy pattern works:
+// Create an example application to demonstrate how the Strategy pattern works

 public class Main {
     public static void main(String[] args) {